Akash Provider Automated Build

 Steps

-• The templates below include the -g option which enables GPU support.
+option which enables GPU support.
 Remove this option if your master node does not host GPU resources.
+Only the first two octets of the IP address are necessary as shown in the example/template below. - The

 Multi Node Cluster Templates